michaelborn/ITB2020-CBElasticsearch-talk/README.md

 ## Managing your Elasticsearch Index

-### Creating an Index
+### Creating

-Using the Elasticsearch mapping syntax:
+We can create a new index using the Elasticsearch mapping syntax:

 ```js
 var indexBuilder = getInstance( "IndexBuilder@CBelasticsearch" ).new(